 Kashke bademjan is sometimes written kashk-e bademjan or kashk e bademjan, and literally translates to kashk and eggplant in Persian.
-This Persian eggplant dip great as a component to a larger meal, as a type of meze, or simply as a vegetarian snack!
+This Persian eggplant dip is great as a component to a larger meal, as a type of meze, or simply as a vegetarian snack!

-It's delicious in the summer when local eggplants are in season.
+Kashke bademjan is delicious in the summer when local eggplants are in season.
 It's also lovely in cooler months as it's a comforting dip served warm.

 Ingredient notes